nikkNizz/Drawish/README.md

 [video](https://drive.google.com/file/d/15H6inAFvbu6iay29mfOW9ALRBSV0VWz6/view?usp=sharing)

 ##### Selection to image (Crop) (and Reattach)
-From the "Options->Set selection as image (crop)" you can crop the image.
+From the "Options->Set selection as image (crop)" (ALT+-) you can crop the image.
 On very large images, you can crop them for faster processing and then paste them again using the "Options->Reattach" function.
 Drawish reattaches the image to the coordinates of the last crop.

 ##### Viewport to image
 With "Options->Viewport as image (crop)" or (Alt+1), the image is cropped to the displayed area.
 **It's the fastest way to work on large images**.
 You can reattach the image portion to its original position with Options->Reattach (Alt+R).

 #### Freehand drawing
 Click the [pen] button and move the mouse over the drawing area, holding down the left mouse button.